typesense/typesense-website/docs-site/content/guide/high-availability.md

 client = Typesense::Client.new(
   nodes: [
     {
-      host:     '93.184.216.34', # Can be an IP or more commonly a hostname mapped to the IP
+      host:     'x.x.x.x', # Can be an IP or more commonly a hostname mapped to the IP
       port:     443,
       protocol: 'https'
     },
     {
-      host:     '93.184.216.35', # Can be an IP or more commonly a hostname mapped to the IP
+      host:     'y.y.y.y', # Can be an IP or more commonly a hostname mapped to the IP
       port:     443,
       protocol: 'https'
     },
     {
-      host:     '93.184.216.36', # Can be an IP or more commonly a hostname mapped to the IP
+      host:     'z.z.z.z', # Can be an IP or more commonly a hostname mapped to the IP
       port:     443,
       protocol: 'https'
     }